-Samsung Galaxy Tab 7.7 spied in Verizon's systems, LTE connectivity includedAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 7.7 spied in Verizon's systems, LTE connectivity includedAlex Wagner - Editorial Director of News and Content

 Today Verizon stores officially began selling the Motorola DROID Xyboard in 8.2-inch and 10.1-inch varieties, but if you'd prefer your 4G LTE tablet to be a tad on the smaller side, Big Red may soon have something right up your alley.
 As you can see up above, new images sent to Droid-Life show that an LTE-enabled version of the Samsung Galaxy Tab 7.7 have entered Verizon's computers.
 What the photos don't show, however, is when the 4G Tab 7.7 might be released.